Domestic Abuse and COVID-19

 - Loudoun County domestic and sexual violence service providers want you to know:

-- The Domestic Violence Response Team is still at work to protect survivors.
+- The Domestic Abuse Response Team is still at work to protect survivors.

 - Everyone deserves to feel safe in their homes and live a life free of violence.